Rondo neighborhood: Overview

-Location
+Geography

 In 1950, Rondo was bounded by Lexington Avenue to the west, Rice Street to the east, Marshall Avenue to the south and University Avenue to the north.

-The I-94 freeway runs east–west, centered between what had been Rondo Avenue and St. Anthony.
+The Interstate 94 freeway runs east–west, centered between what had been Rondo Avenue and St. Anthony.
 Originally Rondo Avenue and St. Anthony Avenue were thoroughfares that ran parallel, both beginning at Rice Street.
 Rondo ended at Dunlop Street and St. Anthony went the full length to Cretin Avenue at the Town and Country Club Golf Course.
 The construction of I-94 took the north portion of Rondo and the south portion of St. Anthony.
 The remainder of both Rondo and St. Anthony became freeway service roads, and Rondo Avenue was renamed Concordia Avenue.

 Four bridges over I-94 connect the two halves of what had been Rondo neighborhood: Lexington Avenue, at the western boundary of Rondo; Victoria Avenue; Dale Avenue; and Western Avenue, close to its eastern boundary.
 East of Western Avenue in 1966 Saint Paul College) built a new single-building campus at 235 Marshall Avenue.

 The area south of I-94 was absorbed into the Summit-University neighborhood.
 The neighborhood of Frogtown starts at University Avenue and extends northward, but does not include the section of what had been Rondo between University Avenue and I-94.

-Community description
+History

+Early history

+The street which lent the neighborhood its name, Rondo Avenue, was named for an early settler of the area, the voyageur Joseph Rondeau.
+Rondeau, an employee of the Hudson's Bay Company, was evicted from his log cabin near Fort Snelling and staked claims near what is now downtown St. Paul in the late 1860s.
+Rondeau sold his claims in 1872, but his name stuck to the area.
+Intensive settlement of the area began after 1890, when a streetcar line was built along University Avenue.
+The neighborhood quickly attracted working-class migrant populations fleeing poor conditions in the flood-prone West Side Flats.
+Among these populations were German Lutherans, Irish Catholics, Eastern European Jews, and Black migrants from the South.
+By the late 1920s, the neighborhood came to be defined by Black and Jewish residents.
+Jewish inhabitants mostly left the neighborhood (often for Highland Park) after World War II, strengthening the identity of Rondo as a Black neighborhood.